 • and many more

 Understand the difference here: Planning to sit around and watch ball games is fine for a time.
 But to not make a plan and passively end up watching ball games – that’s not fine.
-That’s retirement limbo.
+That’s net worth retirement limbo.

 Studies have shown that retirees who stay physically, mentally, and socially active lead happier retirements, and that some of these activities can even reduce your risk of diseases like Alzheimer’s.